 The Royal Decree on nutrients is also applicable on normal foods to which nutrients have been added, the so called "fortified foods".
 On European level these foods are regulated by Regulation 1925/2006.

-Before marketing food supplements, a notification file shall be submitted to the authority.
+Before marketing food supplements and fortified foods, a notification file shall be submitted to the authority.

 A notification file should contain amongst others:

-- a complete qualitative and quantitative list of ingredients;
+- for food supplements: a complete qualitative and quantitative list of ingredients;

 - the nutritional analysis;